 - 1. The Second City Region Development Project (Second CRDP) was envisaged from the achievements of the first City Region Development Project (CRDP).
 Similar to CRDP, Second CRDP aims to promote inclusive and environmentally sustainable economic growth in Dhaka and Khulna city regions, the two city regions within one of the promising corridors of Bangladesh named as Southwest Economic Corridor.
 Recognizing the economic potential of this corridor, the Government of Bangladesh has given high priority to develop and emphasize economic growth in the said two city regions.
 Second CRDP will help in fulfilling this priority objective by supporting infrastructure development and regional urban planning to stimulate urban development in Dhaka and Khulna city regions.
 Specifically, Second CRDP will support improving the (i) transportation and/or road network within Dhaka region; (ii) solid waste management of Khulna City; and (iii) coordination mechanisms of various agencies involved in delivering climate- and disaster-resilient, inclusive, and environmentally sensitive infrastructure and basic services in these two city regions.2 - 2.
 Second CRDP will be implemented over a four-year period (2018 2022).
 The indicative list of subprojects is summarized in the environmental assessment and review framework drafted for Second CRDP.
 The subprojects are largely built around 'integrated area planning' which seeks to enhance economic activity in the city region and provides opportunities for investment, including (i) transport infrastructure upgrading, and (ii) solid waste management. - 3.
 Second CRDP has been classified as environmental category B per ADB SPS.3 A project preparatory technical assistance (PPTA 49329-BAN) was approved by ADB to assist Government of Bangladesh prepare Second CRDP for ADB financing.
 Part of this PPTA is the preparation of environmental assessment and review framework (EARF) and initial environmental examination (IEE) reports in accordance with the requirements of ADB Safeguard Policy Statement (SPS), 2009.
-Further support was provided by ADB in preparing the EARF and IEE reports to meet the requirements for projects proposed under a sector loan modality. - 4.
-This initial environmental examination (IEE) report has been prepared for the subproject covered by Package Number CRDP-II/LGED/NARAYANGANJ/ ARAIHAZAR/NCB/2021/W-05 of Araihazar Upazila which includes combination of construction and rehabilitation of the following road alignments or components in the Araihazar Upazila in Narayanganj District: (i) Road 1: Improvement of road from Uzangobindir more to Fausha (Ch.0 2960m) (Road ID # 367024073); (ii) Road 2:
+Further support was provided by ADB in preparing the EARF and IEE reports to meet the requirements for projects proposed under a sector loan modality.

+This initial environmental examination (IEE) report has been prepared for the subproject covered by Package Number CRDP-II/LGED/NARAYANGANJ/ ARAIHAZAR/NCB/2021/W-04 of Araihazar Upazila which includes combination of construction and rehabilitation of roadway and/or drain for the following road alignments or components of the following road alignments or components in the Araihazar Upazila in Narayanganj District: (i) Improvement of road from Gopaldi GC to Mollarchar RHD (Ch.0 - 3700m) (Road ID # 367022005)